Woman smiling and leaning on desk.

 Errors and omissions insurance icon

-Errors and omissions insurance, also called professional liability insurance, protects your business when a client sues over a mistake or oversight – whether or not it was your fault.
+Errors and omissions insurance (E&O), also called professional liability insurance, protects your business when a client sues over a mistake or oversight – whether or not it was your fault.

-The fact is, you might earn a living off your expertise – but it could also put you in the crosshairs of a client lawsuit.
-Any business that provides advice or services should consider errors and omissions insurance.
+You earn a living by providing professional advice or services, but it could also put you in the crosshairs of a client lawsuit.
+Any business that offers advice or services should consider errors and omissions insurance.

 • Work errors and oversights